pactumjs/pactumjs.github.io/reference/spec.md

 #### > handler-options (any)

 Handler options could be anything.
-With the help of this options, we can make the spec handler dynamic.
+With the help of this options, we can make the spec handlers dynamic.

 ## Yields